-Code of Conduct Regulation came into force.
-This regulation must be followed by all owners of electricity distribution systems, their affiliated retailers and their regulated rate providers in Alberta.
-ENMAX Power is a distribution system owner and ENMAX Energy is both an affiliated retailer and the regulated rate provider for ENMAX Power.
+Code of Conduct Regulation must be followed by all owners of electricity distribution systems, their affiliated retailers and their regulated rate providers in Alberta.
+ENMAX Power is a distribution system owner.
+ENMAX Energy is both an affiliated retailer and the regulated rate provider for ENMAX Power and others.

 In addition to the Code of Conduct Regulation, ENMAX Power is bound by the AUC's

 Inter-Affiliate Code of Conduct which is intended to:

 In November 2005, the EUB (replaced in 2008 with the AUC) approved a Compliance Plan that details the measures, policies, procedures and monitoring mechanisms that ENMAX Power employs to ensure its full compliance with the Inter-Affiliate Code of Conduct.
 The plan includes instructions on how to direct questions or comments regarding the plan to ENMAX Power and what was then the EUB (now the AUC).

 ENMAX Power reports annually to the AUC on its compliance with the Inter-Affiliate Code of Conduct.

 The Market Surveillance Administrator ("MSA") is an independent body created under the